We live in a changing world.

 No business leader should deploy intelligent and autonomous applications against critical business problems without a thorough understanding of what variables power the model.
 Enterprises cannot move to a model of intelligence applications without trust and transparency.

 The process of operationalizing an intelligent application within the enterprise requires some change in the organization, an acceptance that the application will evolve over time and that will demand downstream changes – automated or otherwise.

 For this to happen, intelligent applications need to be “live” in the business process, seeing new data and automatically executing the loop of Discover, Predict, Justify on a frequency that makes sense for that business process.
 For some processes that may be quarterly, for others daily.
 That loop can even be measured in seconds.

 Intelligent applications are designed to detect and react when data distributions evolve.
-As a result, they need to be “on the wire” in order to detect that phenomena before it becomes a problem.
+As a result, they need to be “on the wire” in order to detect that phenomenon before it becomes a problem.

-Too many solutions provide an answer in a point of time, a intelligent system is one that is always learning through the framework outlined here.
+Too many solutions provide an answer in a point of time, an intelligent system is one that is always learning through the framework outlined here.

 Intelligent systems are designed to detect and react as the data evolves.
 An intelligent system is one that is always learning, live in the workflow and constantly improving.
 Anything less is simple analytics.

 For an organization considering how to apply machine intelligence in their enterprise, the five pillars represent the starting point.
 To scale that effort, however, requires additional considerations involving scale, strategy, and organizational transformation.
 These are discussed briefly below:

 Seek Enterprise Scale

 Performing small-scale experiments creates a false sense of security for many enterprises.
 Wins executed against sterile data or in an operational vacuum are not likely to translate well when asked to scale to real-world scenarios.
 Seek solutions that are proven in enterprise environments for scalability, performance and compute.